KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### Warner Brothers Studio Tour

-See the end of this blog post for a comparison between Warner Brothers Studio Tour and Universal Studio Tour.
+See the end of this blog post for a comparison between Warner Brothers Studio Tour and Universal Studios Tour.

 After some quick research, I settled on [Warner Brothers Studio Tour](https://www.wbstudiotour.com/tour/studio/) as a top priority.
 It was an incredible, in-depth experience.